Do All Properties Have A Damp Course?

 When your damp course was fitted, it was more than likely very effective for a number of years.
 In West London the more extreme weather of recent years could well of degraded it subsequently reducing it’s performance.
 Older buildings are also more vulnerable to a damp course failing and allowing damp to seep into the property.
-Here at DH Damp Proofing & Plastering we see cases like this very often, especially in basements that have been converted into living spaces.
+Here at DH Damp Proofing & Timber we see cases like this very often, especially in basements that have been converted into living spaces.
 We have many years experience in dealing with problematic damp and have a team of fully trained specialists on hand to help.

 How Will DH Damp Proofing & Plastering Fix Your Damp Problem?

 The first thing we will do is determine which type of treatment will be the most beneficial to your specific problem, taking into account the structure and age of the property involved.

 We will increase the effectiveness of your damp course by using one of the techniques listed below, all our work is covered by a 10 year guarantee and is completed by one of our fully qualified specialists, it is important to use a reputable and experienced company to carry out such treatments to ensure you’re getting the job done right first time round.

 Techniques We Use:

 - Flooring Membranes – These are flexible Polymer sheets that cover the damp area on floors and are laid before an underlay is put down.

 - DryBase Liquid Damp Proof Membrane– This membrane is created using a blend of liquid Polymers.
 This, once dry is resistant to liquid, gasses and vapours.

 - Chemical Damp Course Injections – This is a water substance pumped into walls, blocks pores and is also water repellent.

 - Liquid Damp Proof Membrane – This is put down as a liquid directly over the floor, once dry it creates a barrier, locks damp below and is an effective damp proofing solution.